-Personality Traits of Traveling Cats
+Personality Traits Of Traveling Cats

-What’s important to know is that you don’t need a special breed of cat to train him to enjoy adventures.
+What’s important to know is that the cat’s breed is irrelevant.
 Fish is half Bengal, half unknown.
 And Chips is the perfect combination of who-knows-what.
-All you need is a kitten or cat with the personality traits that will make him interested in learning new behaviors.
+To have the “purrfect” travel buddy, all you really need is a cat or kitten who enjoys learning new behaviors.

 READ MORE ⇒ Nine Pet Friendly Hotel Chains that Welcome Cats

 When we adopted our first kitten, Fish, he was a tiny ball of energy.
 His sisters were curled up sleeping on a blanket, and he was climbing our legs getting into mischief.
-We knew from the moment we saw him he’d make an ideal traveling cat.
+We knew from the moment we saw him he’d make an ideal traveling cat!
 He was, and still is, almost fearless.

 Chips, on the other hand, was very shy when we adopted him.
 He liked to play, but was generally nervous.
 Despite being less intrepid, he followed in Fish’s pawprints and was able to accommodate our lifestyle.

 READ MORE ⇒ Choosing the Right Harness for Your Cat

-Next, think about is how bonded your cat is to you.
+Next, consider how bonded your cat is to you.
 This is huge.
-To feel comfortable outdoors on a leash, your cat must trust you.
+To be safe outdoors on a leash, your cat must trust you.
 And an affectionate cat is more likely to put his confidence in you than one who’s more aloof.